anandbanik/auction-fabric/README.md

 Usage:
   network.sh <Mode> [Flags]
     <Mode>
-      - 'up' - bring up fabric orderer and peer nodes for 3 orgs (Walmart, Supplier and Carrier) with CouchDB.
+      - 'up' - bring up fabric orderer and peer nodes for 3 orgs (Auction-House, Authenticator and Appraiser) with CouchDB.
 No channel is created.
       - 'createChannel' - create and join a channel after the network is created.
-3 channels are created - supplychain, carrierpayment & supplierpayment
+3 channels are created - seller, authentication & appraisal
       - 'deployCC' - deploy the chaincode on the channel
       - 'kafka' - start kafka broker and create 2 kafka topics for integration.
       - 'api' - creates the client credentials and starts the api server.